SamKelly-bi/E-Commerce-Pipeline-Project/Case_Study_Overview.md

 # E-Commerce Pipeline Project

 A fictional e-commerce company, currently struggling with a high rate of incomplete orders, has approached me to conduct a comprehensive analysis of its customers, orders, and product reviews.
-The objective of this analysis is to identify key insights that can help the company strengthen its position and move toward becoming a major global player in the highly competitive online retail industry.
+The objective of this analysis is to identify key insights that can help the company strengthen its position and move towards becoming a major global player in the highly competitive online retail industry.

-During my analysis, I transform raw transactional and customer data into actionable insights that drive data-informed decision-making across customer engagement, sales performance, and product strategy.
+During my analysis, I transformed raw transactional and customer data into actionable insights that drive data-informed decision-making across customer engagement, sales performance, and product strategy.
 Simulating an SQL → Excel → Power BI workflow, this project showcases a complete end-to-end analytics pipeline, demonstrating proficiency in essential business intelligence tools used to uncover everyday business insights.

 ---